What Do Lawn Care Services Do?

 Maintaining proper soil acidity may also help control weeds, since many undesirable plants thrive at higher or lower pH levels compared to turf grasses.
 By keeping soil pH at ideal levels for turf grasses, you give your grass an advantage in competing with weeds.

 Lawn care companies should test the pH level of your soil and apply lime, which reduces the acidity, as needed.
-Some companies include the lime in their basic packages; others add an extra charge.

-There are several ways to control weeds—
+There are several ways to control weeds.

-- Pre-emergent herbicides—You can apply an herbicide that kills seed sprouts; it’s what lawn care companies most commonly do to control crabgrass.
+Pre-emergent herbicides.
+You can apply an herbicide that kills seed sprouts; it’s what lawn care companies most commonly do to control crabgrass.
 After a lawn has been seeded, most types of pre-emergent herbicides must not be applied until the desired grasses have matured or the new grass will be killed or stunted (one type of pre-emergent grass herbicide, containing the ingredient siduron, can be used over newly seeded grass).
 Since you can’t know in advance exactly where weeds will appear, pre-emergent herbicides must be applied generally to broad areas that seem likely locations for weed grasses.
 While many lawn care companies treat every lawn in its entirety, some limit treatment to lawns that have a history of weed problems or even to vulnerable portions of such lawns.

-- Physical removal—In small lawns with few weeds, physical removal is a reasonable option; use an asparagus knife to cut the roots.
+Physical removal.
+In small lawns with few weeds, physical removal is a reasonable option; use an asparagus knife to cut the roots.
 Many lawn care companies don’t offer this labor-intensive service.

-When choosing a company or deciding which of a company’s programs to choose, keep in mind that weeds are for the most part just wildflowers and grasses that have sprouted up in the wrong places.
+When choosing a company, or deciding which of a company’s programs to choose, keep in mind that weeds are for the most part just wildflowers and grasses that have sprouted up in the wrong places.
 If you can live with a little wayward flora (consider them pops of color!), you may be able to avoid some expense, trouble, and exposure to herbicides.

 But insecticides may kill beneficial organisms that prey on harmful insects and other harmful organisms.
 Insecticides may also harm earthworms, which contribute in other ways to the maintenance of healthy turf.
 Because of this, applying a hefty dose of insecticides can make a lawn more vulnerable than before the pest problem.
 From a community perspective, broad-scale use of insecticides may pose an additional risk to lawns—the risk that resistant strains of insects will develop.